skytreader/felinium/readme.markdown

 via CSS selectors](https://www.kalibrr.com/employers/signup) but it is still not as flexible as jQuery.
 You could use XPath but it is messy. jQuery is the best.
 See `multielement.py`.

+How about links that open new tabs/windows, of which we have plenty?!
+See `new_window.py`.
+But, just by using the code we have now, this is prone to memory leaks.